imanolferper/Musement/README.md

 1- The file musement.sh contains the first task of the work.

-2- The app folders contains the rest api implemented in PHP.
+2- The app folder contains the rest api implemented in PHP.

 This is a REST API which provide about the weather in each city.
 You dont need to install nothing, just upload this to a server and make tests.